djett41/node-feedjett/README.md

     }
   }
 };
-var feedjett = new FeedJett(options);  //... other feedjett logic as shown in earlier section
+var feedjett = FeedJett.createInstance(options);  //... other feedjett logic as shown in earlier section

 ```